pluginpizza/uncomment/readme.txt

 License: GPLv3+
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Your one-stop shop to completely remove all comment functionality from your theme and administration screens.
+Your one-stop shop to completely disable comments and remove all comment functionality from your theme and administration screens.

 == Description ==